mcc-us/mcc-us.github.io/_pages/001-navigating-qbo.md

 1. **Review Trial Balance:**
    - Go to `Reports` > `Standard` > `Accountant Reports`
-   - Select `Trial Balance` and view current balances before recording the payment.
+   - Select `Trial Balance` and view current balances before recording the payment

 2. **Record Invoice Payment:**
    - Click the `+ New` button and select `Receive Payment` under the Customers section.
-   - Choose the customer who made the payment.
+   - Choose the customer who made the payment
-   - Enter the payment date (e.g., January 9).
+   - Enter the payment date (e.g., January 9)
-   - For a direct deposit, enter a reference number (e.g., `111111`).
+   - For a direct deposit, enter a reference number (e.g., `111111`)

 3. **Apply Payment to Invoice:**
-   - Enter the payment amount (e.g., $3,000).
+   - Enter the payment amount (e.g., $3,000)
-   - Ensure QuickBooks automatically matches the payment to the correct invoice.
+   - Ensure QuickBooks automatically matches the payment to the correct invoice
-   - If necessary, manually apply the payment by selecting the corresponding invoice.
+   - If necessary, manually apply the payment by selecting the corresponding invoice
-   - Click `Save and Close` to record the transaction.
+   - Click `Save and Close` to record the transaction

 4. **Verify Trial Balance Update:**
    - Reopen the `Trial Balance` report to confirm that Accounts Receivable decreased by the payment amount, and cash increased by the same amount.